nasa/cumulus-docs/docs/doc_installation.md

 [Read more about adding a new task.](adding-a-task.md)

+## Editing the tasks.md header or template

+Look at the `bin/build-tasks-doc.js` and `bin/tasks-header.md` files to edit the output of the tasks build script.

 ## Deployment
 The `develop` branch is automatically built and deployed to master.
 The `master` branch is served by Github Pages.
 Do not make edits to the `master` branch.